iammerrick/grunt-parallel/README.md

 # grunt-parallel

-Run commands and tasks in parallel.
+Run commands and tasks in parallel to speed up your build.

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile.js gruntfile][getting_started] with: `npm install grunt-parallel --save-dev`